Instructions Governing The Specialty Exams

 A: Yes, you may leave the building when you have finished.
 Examinees will not be permitted to re-enter during that same exam session.
 When an examinee completes a part of the examination, the proctors will collect the examination booklet, envelope, scantron sheets, and scratch paper.
 Examinees using the exam software should save their exam and close out of the software before leaving.
 The examinee is to leave the examination area and return for the next session.
 All laptops must remain in the exam room during the lunch break.

-Q: I am taking the appellate, bankruptcy, or real property law exam.
+Q: I am taking the appellate, bankruptcy, privacy, or real property law exam.
 How is my exam structured?

 A: Examinees taking the appellate practice exam:

 Exam Day 1: Traditional exam in the morning includes multiple choice and short essay questions.
 At the end of the three-hour exam, examinees will receive a packet containing the take-home exam portion.
 The take-home exam is due approximately 10 days later.
 Instructions regarding the exam will be included in the take home exam packet.